-The bf and I enjoyed exploring their extensive arms and armor + jewelry collections!
+The bf and I enjoyed exploring the Walters Art Museum’s extensive arms and armor + jewelry collections!
 I was also a huge fan of the roman sculptures & impressionist oil paintings.
 I actually want to come back here and do a photoshoot in the sculpture court…if that’s allowed, ha.
 It’s this GORGEOUS space with giant white pillars – I’d feel super goddess-y shooting gown pics in here soooo I’ll definitely have to call and ask.

 Anywho, admission’s totally free because William and Henry Walters were bamfs, but if you’re looking to support the arts (which you totally should), you can donate or purchase stuffs from their shop.
 Street parking’s a bit difficult in Mt.
 Vernon, but there are several garages near by so you don’t have to worry!